AsharGhani/ibad-ur-rahman-ration-drive/README.md

-# Ibad ur Rahman Fooundation - Ration Drive
+# Ibaad ur Rahman Fooundation - Ration Drive

-> A site for the charity organization "Ibad ur Rahmand Foundation" that provides services for clean water, poverty alleviation
+> A site for the charity organization "Ibaad ur Rahmand Foundation" that provides services for clean water, poverty alleviation
 > health care, Marriage Support, Education, Food.
-This version of the site focuses on the ration drive by Ibad ur Rahman
+This version of the site focuses on the ration drive by Ibaad ur Rahman

 ## Features